khakhalin/notes/01_Tools_and_Logistics.md

 ## Scikit-learn
 * A bunch of notebooks that implement all key ML methods, by Aurélien Geron, to accompany his book ("Hands-On Machine Learning with Scikit-Learn and TensorFlow"): https://github.com/ageron/handson-ml2

-# Coding habits for data scientists
+## Coding habits for data scientists
 * Keep code clean (not smelly).
 Types of **smells** ([ref](https://www.thoughtworks.com/insights/blog/coding-habits-data-scientists)):
-    * Dead code (commented, inconsequential)
+    1. Dead code (commented out, inconsequential)
-    * Print statements everywhere
+    2. Print statements everywhere
-    * Bad variable names
+    3. Bad variable names
-    * Functions that do too many things instead of one thing
+    4. Functions that do too many things instead of one thing
-    * Code repetition
+    5. Code repetition
-    * Magic values
+    6. Magic values
 * Smuggle code from Jupyter to classes as soon as possible (Jupyter only for protopying, reporting, and use case)
 * Write unit tests ([link to a decent intro](https://www.freecodecamp.org/news/an-introduction-to-testing-in-python/))
 * Make small and frequent commits